 As a Marine Science graduate, I am particularly motivated to study environmental dynamics.
 Geophysics and the physical responses to climate change are especially interesting to me.
 To develop my understanding of the geophysical environment, I followed an M2 Environmental Fluid Mechanics degree, where I developed the necessary numerical competency, covering signal analysis to deriving and solving equations of turbulent transport.

-The aim of this project is to document the physical stability of the seabed, focussing on the Scottish coast due to the abundance of bathymetry data.
+- The aim of this project is to document the physical stability of the seabed, focusing on the Scottish coast due to the abundance of bathymetry data.

 - To relate the morphological expression of Scottish coastal seabed to hydrodynamic energy available by classifying multibeam echosounder data.